 - You have been unemployed for months and cannot pay off the debts

 Do any of the aforementioned situations relate to your present circumstances?
 If so, you need to learn more about the two types of bankruptcies.

 Chapter 7 Bankruptcy also known as “straight” bankruptcy clears you of most of your debts, with some exceptions.
 You may need to give back some of your property, keeping essentials you need to maintain a quality standard of living.

 In some cases, property is seized to pay your creditors.
 However, some states allow the filer to keep their vehicle, clothing, jewelry, life insurance, retirement plan, etc. This greatly varies from state to state.
 Everything is valued first, before the judge makes a ruling on what property is exempt and non-exempt.
-In Salem, OR, the filing fee is $335 to file for Chapter 7 Bankruptcy.
+The filing fee is $335 to file for Chapter 7 Bankruptcy.

 Chapter 13 Bankruptcy

 Chapter 13 Bankruptcy allows consumers to develop a plan that repays all, or a significant portion of their debts in a 3-5 year timespan.
 The most common debts discharged in a Chapter 13 proceeding are medical bills, credit card debt and personal loans.

 Chapter 13 Bankruptcy also known as debt adjustment is applicable for people who are behind their payments, but are still able to repay the creditors.
 They require a new repayment plan.
 People may file for under Chapter 13 Bankruptcy if they are behind on the car loan or mortgage payments, owe income taxes, have a property they want to keep, but have a good income.
 You may not be able to file Chapter 13 if you have been discharged from debts in Chapter 7 within the last eight years.
 The filing fee is $310 to file for Chapter 13 Bankruptcy.

 How to Claim Bankruptcy in Salem, OR?